 - Only use wild-caught salmon: As I stated before, it is so much healthier and better-tasting than farmed salmon.

-More Easy Seafood Dinner Recipes to try
+More Easy Seafood Dinner Recipes

 Looking for more simple seafood supper recipes?
 Here are a few of my favorite ones on the blog: